 How can we harness the power of innovation to create jobs, grow our economy, and benefit our citizens?
 The City of Philadelphia wants to know, and we’re putting up the dollars to make it happen.
 What would you do with a grant to support and grow our city’s increasingly active startup and early-stage business culture?
 What are the gaps in the Philadelphia’s startup and early-stage marketplace and how can our dollars make the most impact?

 The Startup PHL Call for Ideas is intended to support and grow the Philadelphia startup and entrepreneurial community.
 The Department of Commerce will fund up to a total of $500,000 for individuals, partnerships, non-profits and companies with smart ideas to grow the startup and early-stage business economy in Philadelphia.
-We anticipate disbursing funds in multiple rounds over the next two to three years and expect individual grant awards to average less than $25,000.
+We will disburse funds in multiple rounds over the next few years and expect individual grant awards to average less than $25,000.

 The Startup PHL initiative seeks to cultivate local talent and bolster its emerging reputation as a dynamic, attractive city for entrepreneurs, innovators, and investors.
 The city aims to foster entrepreneurial growth because a flourishing culture of entrepreneurship has the potential to employ thousands of local residents, stimulate investment in local businesses and neighborhoods, and bolster the entire region’s economy.